zengxi-hada/HIVID2-older_version/README.md

                     -tl             <str>           total sample list

-                    -fa1            <str>           the absolute path of human reference when performing bwa-mem [hg19]
+                    -fa1            <str>           the absolute path of indexed human reference when performing bwa-mem [hg19]

-                    -fa2            <str>           the absolute path of pathogene reference when performing bwa-mem [virus]
+                    -fa2            <str>           the absolute path of indexed virus reference when performing bwa-mem [virus]

                     -bin            <str>           the absolute path of HIVID2 program

-                    -c              <str>           the absolute path of config file for running soap
+                    -c              <str>           the absolute path of configure file for running soap

 ## 2.2 Descript of result file and the format